Our CSR programme

 All our employees are given the opportunity to apply for a grant from the Sigma Connected Community Foundation to support a local not-for-profit organisation within their communities.
 We have a quarterly budget of £3,000 which is shared between the suitable applications received each quarter.

-Additionally, all employees can make a personal £2 donation direct from their salaries to the nominated Sigma charity which this year is Birmingham Children’s Hospital and any other fundraising events through the year will go to the same chosen charity.
+Additionally, all employees can make a personal £2 donation directly from their salaries to our nominated charity.
+We are currently supporting Birmingham Children’s Hospital.

 By helping unemployed men and women with the interview process, and providing suitable clothing, we are able to give them the confidence they need to make a positive first impression.

 In partnership with environmental charity Treedom, for each new member of the Sigma Connected team, we are giving a tree to farmers in Tanzania, Ecuador and Madagascar, with the aim of helping them with food and shelter while helping us become carbon neutral.

 As part of this initiative, new Sigma Connected employees in the UK, SA and Australia are given a virtual tree to plant in the Sigma Forest.
 The gift recipient of each tree receives a clear account of the project activities from the beginning and is regularly updated on what is achieved thanks to their commitment.